-Parents are encouraged to check in regularly with their child's teacher and bring any suggestions, questions, or concerns to her.
-For further information about IEP's or 504 plans, talk to your child's teacher or contact Beverly Haywood, resource specialist, 707-496-3341, bab6@humboldt.edu or Mitch Block, school psychologist, 707-834-6663, mitchblock@hotmail.com
+Parents are encouraged to check in regularly with their child's teacher and bring any suggestions, questions, or concerns to them.
+For further information about IEP's or 504 plans, talk to your child's teacher, our Site Coordinator, or contact the resource specialist or school psychologist.

-PARENT EXPECTATIONS & PARTICIPATION COMMITMENT
+PARENT EXPECTATIONS AND PARTICIPATION COMMITMENT